eralpkaraduman/card-quest/article/article.md

 ### Game logic

-Game logic is implemented in a way that it is unaware of react or react-native, so that it can be re-used in multiple ways even beyond react.
-Game logic consists of several plain typescript classes and decoupled from visualization.
-It is only responsible from keeping track of the game state and checking rules.
+Game logic is implemented in a way that it is unaware of react or react-native so that it can be re-used in multiple ways even beyond react.
+Game logic consists of several plain typescript classes decoupled from visualization.
+It is only responsible for keeping track of the game state and checking rules.

-Game implementation details are beyond this article's focus so onl point that matters is that it's code is detached from view layer and that is how it can work between platforms.
-But if you are interested about the implementation, see these parts in the [source code][card-quest-source];
+Game implementation details are beyond this article's focus so the only point that matters is that its code is detached from the view layer and that is how it can work between platforms.
+But if you are interested in the implementation, see these parts in the [source code][card-quest-source];

 - `GameController`: the game rules & state implementation.
 - `EventDispatcher`: custom event dispatcher implementation to notify the listeners (not related to react, anything can listen)
 - `Observable`: custom observable implementation to track state changes
-- `GameEventHistory`: Keeps a log of events happened in the game.
+- `GameEventHistory`: Keeps a log of events that happened in the game.
 - `resolveGameCardPlay`: Predicts results ahead of playing a particular card.
-- `DonsolCardDescriptor`: Describes what does a particular game card to in plain text.
+- `DonsolCardDescriptor`: Describes what a particular game card to in the plain text.
-- `DonsolEventDescriptor`: Describes a game event in plain human readable text.
+- `DonsolEventDescriptor`: Describes a game event in plain human-readable text.

 ### Game presentation

-Presentation layer of the game is implemented as react-native components and very well aware of react compared to how game logic is decoupled from react.
-However this part doesn't know about how the game rules or the state manipulation works.
-A good way to implement games with react is to keep game logic away from react as much as possible, and using react only as renderer.
+The presentation layer of the game is implemented as react-native components and very well aware of react compared to how game logic is decoupled from react.
+However, this part doesn't know about how the game rules or the state manipulation works.
+A good way to implement games with react is to keep game logic away from react as much as possible and use react only as a renderer.

-- `GameControllerProvider`: binds game controller to react's context api.
+- `GameControllerProvider`: binds the game controller to react's context API.
 - `useGameController`: the react hook that allows components to register event listeners.
-- `GameView`: Main component that renders the current game state, responds to user input.
+- `GameView`: The main component that renders the current game state, responds to user input.
 See this component to get the gist of the implementation.
-- `GameRoom`: Renders the cards in current dungeon room.
+- `GameRoom`: Renders the cards in the current dungeon room.
-- `PlayerStatus`: Renders the health value, shield and health bars.
+- `PlayerStatus`: Renders the health value, the shield, and the health bars.
-- `BattleLogView`: Renders the list of events happened in the game.
+- `BattleLogView`: Renders the list of events that happened in the game.

 ### Page contents

-Container of the pages or screens have as little code as possible so that platform specific code is minimal.
-They only set up scrolling containers, avoid device specific margins etc. The main contents are implemented as separate components.
+The container of the pages or screens has as little code as possible so that platform-specific code is minimal.
+They only set up scrolling containers, avoid device-specific margins, etc. The main contents are implemented as separate components.

-For example for "Home" screen there are separate container components for each platform;
+For example for the "Home" screen there are separate container components for each platform;
 - `HomeScreen.web.tsx`: Adds a title text above.
 - `HomeScreen.native.tsx`: Wraps with scrolling container.

-And for the actual content we have `HomeContent.tsx` which is included in both of the containers above.
+And for the actual content, we have `HomeContent.tsx` which is included in both of the containers above.

 ### UI theme & styling

-All the styles, fonts and dimensions are shared across targets.
+All the styles, fonts, and dimensions are shared across targets.
 There's a common `theme.ts` file implemented based on [styled-components](https://styled-components.com/).
-See `global.d.ts`, there's the re-declaration of `DefaultTheme` from `styled-components`.
+See, `global.d.ts`, there's the re-declaration of `DefaultTheme` from `styled-components`.
 This allows us to type-check the theme values.
 Since most of the UI code is shared and implemented in `react-native-web`.
 It was simpler to just use `styled-components/native` in almost every component except the few ones specific to web.
 See how re-declaration of theme types are implemented here at [styled-components documentation](https://styled-components.com/docs/api#create-a-declarations-file)

-### Fonts, icons and images
+### Fonts, icons, and images

 I used the same assets in both targets.
 Images work without any extra effort.
 But font icons needed little bit more setup.
 I used [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) which is intended to be used only on react-native apps, but with minimal configuration you can also use them in web.
 See [webpack section of react-native-vector-icons readme](https://github.com/oblador/react-native-vector-icons#web-with-webpack).
 Idea is that you directly import the fonts from the module then add them to your css bundling process.